MUNQU/commol/docs/guide/calibration.md

 5. **Running the calibration**: Finding optimal parameter values
 6. **Creating a new model**: Rebuilding your model with the calibrated parameters

+!!! note "Updating Model After Calibration"
-!!! note "Calibrator Returns Parameter Values Only" The `Calibrator.run()` method returns a `CalibrationResult` object containing the optimized parameter values, but **does not** return or modify your model.
-To use the calibrated parameters, you must create a new model using `ModelBuilder` with the fitted values.
+The `Calibrator.run()` method returns a `CalibrationResult` object containing the optimized parameter values.
+To use these calibrated parameters, call `model.update_parameters(result.best_parameters)` to update your model in place, then create a new `Simulation` object.

 ## Basic Example